How to Get a Good Rank in GATE? | Interview with Hussain Jagirdar (AIR 202 CSE)

-HR: What are the important topics that GATE aspirants should focus while attempting GATE exam?
+HR: What are the important topics that GATE aspirants should focus on while attempting the GATE exam?

 HR: If there were three essential tips to crack the GATE (CS) exam, what’s your take on?

 - 1. Do not take aptitude and Mathematics for granted.
-They together comprise of more than 25%.
-For aptitude, you should follow standard practicing tips for clearing aptitude test.
+They together comprise more than 25%.
+For aptitude, you should follow standard practicing tips for clearing the aptitude test.

 - 2. Try to take a test of the subjects or topics as much as you can.
 The test will help you in time management as well as clear the doubts regarding the concepts.

 - 3. Make notes of each and every subject topic wise and revise them thoroughly before each test.
 Also when you make some mistakes, or some new concept appears then write it down on that same copy so it can be revised before tests.